andrewmeyerhofer/VM-Setup/README.md

 </p>
 <p>
-Private IP address should show 10.0.0.4 after using ipconfig /all.
-This concludes the VM setup for the Active Directory project.
+Finally, I used the ipconfig /all command and 10.0.0.4 showed up successfully as the DNS server.
+This concludes the VM setup project.
 </p>
 <br />